Student Accommodation Deep Cleaning Tips

 The bathroom

-• Don’t forget the shower head.
-It can be easy to forget about this, as it’s often out of reach, but scrubbing down the shower head can remove any excess oils or grime.
+• Don’t forget the shower head: Scrubbing this down can remove excess oils or grime.

 The kitchen